-So if you have a newborn, after 6-8 weeks you can decide to put your baby down drowsy but awake at bedtime as your first big sleep goal!
+So if you have a newborn, after 6-8 weeks you can decide to put your baby down drowsy but awake at bedtime as your first big sleep goal.
 No nap coaching!
 Just make sure the daytime sleep tank is full any way you can get it.
 This will help your baby sleep better at night.

-The more overtired you allow your child to get, the more wired he’ll get – making it harder for him to go to sleep and stay asleep.
+The more overtired you allow your child to get, the more wired he’ll get.
+That makes it harder for him to go to sleep and stay asleep.
 We all operate on an internal clock that tells us when to go to sleep and when to be awake.
-When we miss that window or sign that says “I am ready to slow down and get ready for sleep…I am waiting for the signs from you Mom and Dad”, the body secretes chemicals that wire our children which creates more crying, tantrums and artificial energy.
+When we miss that window or sign that says “I am ready to slow down and get ready for sleep — I am waiting for the signs from you Mom and Dad,” the body secretes chemicals that wire our children which creates more crying, tantrums and artificial energy.
 This, of course, makes it more difficult to go to sleep and stay asleep.
-Watch your child for signs of being tired and aim to put him or her down for nap as soon as you see those signs.
+Watch your child for signs of being tired and aim to put her down for a nap as soon as you see those signs.
 If you have an alert child who is good at masking his signs then you will need to watch the clock.

+Always go by your child’s cues first.
 Make sure you are watching for signs of tiredness between naps and are adjusting your schedule accordingly.
-Always go by your child’s cues first!
-For instance, if your childcare center moves all 1 year olds to one nap and your 1 year old is not ready, talk to them, bring in my book and show them a typical 1 year old schedule.
+For instance, if your childcare center moves all 1-year-olds to one nap and your 1 year old is not ready, talk to them, bring in my book and show them a typical 1 year old schedule.
 Share with them that the average age to transition to one nap is 15-18 months old.
 If you don’t feel your child is ready, ask them what you can do to keep them in the 2 nap room or program.
 Be an advocate for your child’s sleep!

 The most common are asthma, allergies, ear infections and reflux.
-Asthma and allergies can interfere with breathing when laying down, which makes it harder to go to sleep and stay asleep.
-Ear infections can make lying down more uncomfortable and finally, our child can reflux more easily when lying down flat.
+Asthma and allergies can interfere with breathing when lying down, which makes it harder to go to sleep and stay there.
+Ear infections can make lying down more uncomfortable.
+Finally, our child can reflux more easily when lying down flat.
 Reflux can wake you up from a sound sleep!
 Since our children build their immune systems while sleeping, it is even more important that they get the sleep they need when sick.

 Did you find this article helpful?
 Please share it with your friends by clicking below, or ask a question on The Sleep Lady Facebook page.